 Summer is the most popular time of the year for a Trans-Siberian Railway trip.
-With summer holiday in the western world, lots of travellers find themselves onboard the train.
+With the summer holiday in the western world, lots of travellers find themselves onboard the train.
 It can get busy and harder to find tickets for some routes.
 The summer months are great if you travel solo and want to meet other fellow travellers.

 The climate in Russia is mild, but July and August can get very hot.
 The same goes for Mongolia.
 Even the summer is shorter in Mongolia it really can get warm also there.
 China is hot and humid in the summer months.